PradeepPereiraGitHub/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 3. All processing in the runanalysis.R script has been coded to source the requisite data files from the above directory.

-Data Files Used In Processing:
+##Data Files Used In Processing:

+a.
 The data available to us is from a sequence of different tests across different 'features' - the names of which are provided in the 'features' file (below)

 ```{r}
 ./getdata_projectfiles_UCI HAR Dataset/features.txt
 ```

+b.
 The readings for these tests for the 'features' mentioned above have been measured in both a 'train' and 'test' environments - values for which are provided in the 'X_train' and 'X_test' files (below)

-Note: For our assigment we will be extracting selected features - where the feature name contains 'mean()' and 'std()' only the rest will be ignored.
+Note: For our assigment we will be extracting selected features - where the feature name contains 'mean()' and 'std()' only.
+The rest will be ignored.

 ```{r}